Mutual NDA

 What should a mutual NDA include?

-A comprehensive mutual NDA should include the identification of both parties, a specific definition of what constitutes confidential information for each party, standard exclusions from confidentiality (public information, independently developed information, prior knowledge, legally compelled disclosure), the purpose for which information may be used, the standard of care required, the term of the agreement and survival period for obligations, provisions for return or destruction of materials, remedies for breach including injunctive relief, governing law and dispute resolution provisions, and the DTSA-required whistleblower immunity notice for agreements executed after May 2016.
+A thorough mutual NDA should include the identification of both parties, a specific definition of what constitutes confidential information for each party, standard exclusions from confidentiality (public information, independently developed information, prior knowledge, legally compelled disclosure), the purpose for which information may be used, the standard of care required, the term of the agreement and survival period for obligations, provisions for return or destruction of materials, remedies for breach including injunctive relief, governing law and dispute resolution provisions, and the DTSA-required whistleblower immunity notice for agreements executed after May 2016.

 How long does a mutual NDA last?